Sovetsk, Kaliningrad Oblast

+Founded in the medieval period and granted municipal rights in 1552, it is one of the historically most important towns of the oblast and the traditional capital of the region of Lithuania Minor.
+It was the place where two treaties were concluded, of great importance in the history of France, Poland, Lithuania, Germany and Russia.
+It is the place of origin of the Tilsit cheese.

+With a population of 38,614 as of 2023 it is the second largest city of the Kaliningrad Oblast.

 History

+Early history

 Tilsit, which received civic rights from Albert, Duke of Prussia in 1552, developed around a castle of the Teutonic Knights, known as the Schalauer Haus, founded in 1288.
 In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
 After the subsequent Thirteen Years' War (1454–1466), the settlement was a part of Poland as a fief held by the Teutonic Knights, and thus was located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.

 In the winter of 1678–1679, during the Scanian War, the town was occupied by Sweden.
 From the 18th century, it was part of the Kingdom of Prussia.
 During the Seven Years' War, in 1757–1762, the town was under Russian control.
-Afterwards it fell back to Prussia, and from 1871 it was also part of Germany.
+Afterwards it fell back to Prussia.

+Late modern period

 The Treaties of Tilsit were signed here in July 1807, the preliminaries of which were settled by the emperors Alexander I of Russia and Napoleon I of France on a raft moored in the Neman River.
 This treaty, which created the Kingdom of Westphalia and the Duchy of Warsaw, completed Napoleon's humiliation of the Kingdom of Prussia, when it was deprived of one half of its dominions.
 Three days before its signing, the Prussian queen Louise (1776–1810) tried to persuade Napoleon in a private conversation to ease his hard conditions on Prussia; though unsuccessful, Louise's effort endeared her to the Prussian people.

+In 1811, a new ship-of-the-line of the French navy was named Tilsitt, to commemorate this treaty.
+This ship of 80 guns of the Bucentaure class was built in Antwerp.
+After the fall of the French empire, the ship was transferred to the new Dutch navy and named Neptunus.

 Until 1945, a marble tablet marked the house in which King Frederick William III of Prussia and Queen Louise resided.
 Also, in the former Schenkendorf Platz was a monument to the poet Max von Schenkendorf (1783–1817), a native of Tilsit; a statue of Lenin was erected in its place in 1967.

+Following the unsuccessful Polish November Uprising, hundreds of Polish insurgents, including professors and students of the Wilno University, were interned in the town in 1832.